by Michael Corcoran

 Walt’s panel at SXSW, which he dubbed “the old white guy rock critic’s roundtable,” drew about 27 people.
 Afterwards, Walt tried to get into an exclusive party thrown by Spin, but he didn’t have the right credentials.
-He tried to talk his way in, but the doorman never heard of Walter Carmody.
+He tried to talk his way in, but the burly doorman never heard of Walter Carmody.
 On the outs with Spin after that horrid Garth Brooks feature, he couldn’t ask for an editor or publisher to get him in.
 But here came Tondric, flanked by a pair of fine women, and the doorman opened the velvet rope to let them through.
 “This one, too,” T said, pointing at Walt.
 “Put him on my tab.”
-High five!
-As the doorman let Walt into the party, Tondric whispered, “Just try not to embarrass me, man.”
+Tondric stuck out his fist and told the confused doorman to make one, too, then bumped it.
+When Walt entered the party, Tondric whispered, “Just try not to embarrass me, man.”

 Tondric’s panel, “The Future of Music,” was held in the packed main ballroom the next day.
 The moderator read something from Tondric’s review of new band Naughty By Nature and asked him to elaborate on a certain point.
 Tondric just talked in circles at first, but backed into a corner, recreated the lecture Walt gave him about the Velvet Underground, contrasting that with Naughty By Nature’s view of New York City.
 “Lou Reed was the real O.G.!
 He was down with D.O.P.E. and everybody acts like there weren’t problems until black people started gangs.”
-The crowd ate it up.
+It was mostly gibberish, but the crowd ate it up.
 Walt smiled.

 Fleck’s gangstas were after Tondric at SXSW and he had no idea until they made menacing throat-cutting gestures at Tondric while he was emceeing the big outdoor MTV concert.
-Managing to slip away from the concert without the thugs noticing, Tondric’s beeper was blowing up.
-It was just Walt so he wasn’t in any hurry.
+They were in the wings, so Tondric stayed onstage the whole set, but managed to slip away during an extravagant pyro display.
+Tondric’s beeper was blowing up, but it was just Walt so he wasn’t in any hurry.
 Besides, all the pay phones had lines.
 Walt was running around the conference like a mad man, trying to warn Tondric.
 But Walt did run into Fleck and told him the whole story.
 Tondric was just a front.
 The words of the review were Walt’s.
 Fleck repeated some of the lines and laughed.
 Knowing this middle-aged white guy wrote it was now funny.
 So, the thugs were called off, but Fleck made it understood with Walt that Drive-Buy artists would get a great ride in the press from him- or else Fleck would expose the Tondric/Walt scam.

 Back in Chicago after SXSW, a bouncer who was Walt’s nemesis, was also coming on to the ruse.
 The two didn’t like each other because Walt expected to skip the line and be waved on through, and that shit lasted only one time.
 “Not on the list!” the bouncer barked.
 “Walt Carmody?”
 Not on the list the bouncer repeated.
 When Walt pointed to his name, the bouncer said ‘You said Walt and that says Walter.”
 Just a dick.
-Walt reported him to the owner, who chewed out the bouncer, who’d been plotting revenge ever since.
+Walt reported him to the owner, who chewed out the bouncer.
+Revenge had been on his mind ever since.

 Walt was having a hard time mentally.
-The deception was wearing him down.
+The deception was wearing him down and the walls were closing in.
 He saw that his Toronto pals Nautical were playing Cabaret Metro that night, and he needed the raw positivity, so there he was in the crowd when they played a new song.
 It was the one Walt had heard coming together a couple years earlier.
 He stood there listening and wondered what had become of his life.
 Meanwhile, Tondric Evans was having quite a time on Walt’s mind.

 One day, Tondric was interviewing his heroes Public Enemy when he received word that influential rap pioneer Big Poot had been murdered.
 Vibe assigned him to write an appreciation of the fallen rapper on deadline and, since he had the well-spoken Chuck D right there with him, he got great quotes.
 Other rappers on the bill, including Ice Cube, came by to say a few words in Tondric’s tape recorder.
 Walt was MIA, again, so Tondric had to write the piece, but Chuck D and the others kinda wrote it for him.
 The editor at Vibe had to clean it up a bit, but Tondric had proudly filed his first story without Walt.